 Shoulder Replacement Surgery (Shoulder Arthroplasty) Overview

 Osteoarthritis of the shoulder can be a debilitating condition among the older adult population.
 Typically beginning as arthritis, it can take years of wear and tear to cause osteoarthritis and the symptoms that can at times almost be too much to take for some patients.
 For these patients, once conservative and joint preserving options have been exhausted, shoulder replacement surgery (shoulder arthroplasty) is often recommended.
-Dr. Jeff Padalecki, Austin, Texas orthopedic shoulder surgeon, offers this shoulder treatment to patients who have exhausted all other treatment options.
+Dr. Jeff Padalecki, Austin, Round Rock, and Cedar Park, Texas communities orthopedic shoulder surgeon, offers this shoulder treatment to patients who have exhausted all other treatment options.

 Shoulder replacement surgery, also known as shoulder arthroplasty, has come a long way in recent years and many patients are able to sustain normal lives following the procedure.
 During replacement surgery, the natural degenerated cartilage and bone of the shoulder joint are replaced with metal and plastic components.
 The metal and plastic components are kept in place with a combination of medical bone cement and tightly fitting the components in place.
 These components allow a painless motion of the shoulder after surgery.